-In cases where development has been justified, the outline requirements for a flood risk assessment and flood management measures have been detailed in this SFRA in both the following sections and the site-specific assessments in Section 7, which also provides details of the Justification Tests.
-Of prime importance is the requirement to manage risk to the development site and not to increase flood risk elsewhere.
+In cases where development has been justified, the outline requirements for a flood risk assessment and flood management measures have been detailed in this SFRA in both the following sections and the site specific assessments in Section 7, which also details where such development has been justified.
+Of prime importance are the requirement to manage risk to the development site and not to increase flood risk elsewhere.
 This should give due consideration to safe evacuation routes and access for emergency services during a flood event.
-Climate change impacts must also be considered, along with other, relevant, residual risks.